ChenC2002/ChenChen.github.io/_pages/about.md

 ## News
 * 03/2025: I receive a GRA offer with full funding to support my Ph.D. study, thanks to Dr. Yao!
 * 06/2024: I am awarded the Excellent Bachelor Thesis Award, thanks to Dr. Li!
-* 02/2024: My first-author manuscript is accepted at Knowledge-Based Systems.
+* 02/2024: My first-author manuscript is accepted at the Knowledge-Based Systems.
-* 07/2023: I intern at China Mobile Information Technology Company.
+* 07/2023: I intern at the China Mobile Information Technology Company.
 * 06/2023: I join the Redbird Challenge Camp at the Hong Kong University of Science and Technology.
 * 10/2020: I join the GNN Lab at the Guangdong University of Technology.